glenl/gearbox-docs/docs/nodes/helical-gear.rst

    so that the root straddles the X-axis.
 This is convenient for meshing gears.

+|FLOAT_FIELD_SINGLE| Hole Radius
+   The size of the center hole.
+This may be zero.
+The upper bound is constrained so the hole can't be larger than the dedendum.

-|FLOAT| Helix Angle
+|FLOAT| Twist Degrees
    The angle, in degrees, specifed from :math:`90^\circ` on the Z-axis.
-For two matching helical gears the angle of the second gear must have the negated angle value of the first.
+For two meshing helical gears the angle of the second gear must have the negated angle value of the first.

+|BOOLEAN| Left twist
+   Negates the *Helix Angle* for meshing gears.

 |INTEGER_FIELD_SINGLE| Z Faces
    The integer number of horizontal slices that form the resolution of the helix.
 The default is a reasonable value for :math:`20^\circ` but you may need more for :math:`45^\circ`.

-|BOOLEAN| Left twist
-   Negates the *Helix Angle* for meshing gears.

-|FLOAT_FIELD_SINGLE| Hole Radius
-   The size of the center hole.
-This may be zero.
-The upper bound is constrained so the hole can't be larger than the dedendum.

 Outputs
 =======